 As salaries increase beyond $35,000, fewer renters are cost-burdened, as renters in the upper three categories grow closer and surpass area median income figures.
 In Orlando, for instance, where 93.49% of renters making less than $20,000 are cost-burdened, only 45.05% of those making between $35,000 and $49,000 — the range that contains the area median income of $48,343 — spend more than 30% of their income on rent.
 Only 11.85% of earners in the next bracket ($50,000–$74,999) do, and a mere 3.24% of those making $75,000 and up are cost-burdened.

 It’s enough to make you wonder what those top earners are doing, exactly, with their money.
-Are they living beyond their means, or simply subject to exorbitantly high rents?
+Are they living beyond their means, or simply subject to exorbitantly high rents when affording an apartment is on the line?
 The three MSAs with the highest area median incomes — Bridgeport-Stamford-Norwalk, Oxnard-Thousand Oaks-Ventura, and Urban Honolulu — still have a substantial number of people who qualify as cost-burdened.
 In Bridgeport-Stamford-Norwalk, where the area median income is $86,414, 10.27% of the population making over $75,000 spends more than 30% of their salary on rent.
 In Oxnard-Thousand Oaks-Ventura, the AMI is similar, but the percentage is even higher, at 15.23%.
 And in Urban Honolulu, where the area median income is $77,273, a staggering 23.23% of the $75,000-plus bracket still spends over 30% of their salary on rent.

 HOW HUD SUBSIDIES HELP THE HOUSING BURDEN